2jiwon/project_cms/tutorials/TUTORIAL4.md

 - At the sidebar menu, we only need '6' menus, so delete '3' menus; Charts,Tables,Forms.

 - Cut the 'Dropdown' parts, move it to the next of 'Dashboard'.
-Then rename its <ul id>, 'data-target' as 'Posts_dropdown'.
+Then rename its 'ul id', 'data-target' as 'Posts_dropdown'.
 Also, rename the menu titles like below.
 ```html
 <li>